DvdDuarte/DvdDuarte/README.md

 # About me
 I´m a student [@University of Minho](https://www.uminho.pt/PT), currently getting my degree in Software Engineering.
-I have a big passion for GameDev and Cyber Security.
+I have a big passion for GameDev, Cyber Security and Blockchain.

 Holder of: